“The gypsy girl in my Diary of One Who Disappeared – that was you. And all through the work I thought of You!”

 Approx 35 mins

 Performed in Czech, with Chinese and English subtitles

 The Diary of One Who Disappeared

-(Premiere production based on the author’s stage notes)
+(Premiere production based on the composer’s stage notes)